On optimal convergence rates for discrete minimizers of the Gross-Pitaevskii energy in LOD spaces: Discretization

 The influence of these additional approximations (i.e. truncation/localization and fine scale representation of the LOD basis functions) has been studied extensively in the literature and we note that they do not lead to a reduction of the convergence orders of the final method when chosen appropriately.
 For the Gross--Pitaevskii eigenvalue problem, the influence has been analytically studied in \cite{HMP14}.

 Further practical tricks for an efficient treatment of the nonlinear term are discussed in \cite{HeW21}.

 Finally we also stress that aside from the construction of the LOD space, a practical realization also requires an iterative method for finding a discrete minimizer.
-Here various techniques are possible, where we refer to the introduction for a corresponding literature survey. \end{remark} In the light of Remark \ref{remark-practical-realization}, all the proofs below are based on the ideal setting of Definition \ref{def-LOD-groundstates}, i.e. the setting without localization and fine scale representation.
+Here various techniques are possible, where we refer to the introduction for a corresponding literature survey.

+As seen by the above discussion, the total computational complexity of the method depends on various choices (such as the degree of localization and the selected iterative solver).
+In some cases, also the structure of the potential $V$ can be exploited to actually only compute a few LOD basis functions and obtain the remaining ones by rotations and translations.
+This leads to significant computational savings.
+Additional speedups can be obtained by using inexact solves for the iterative solver.
+Due to the variety of choices, general statements about the computational complexity are barely possible.
+However, we stress that the sparsity structure and the condition number of system matrices involving the LOD space are of the same order as for system matrices in the standard coarse space $V_H$.
+Any overhead is purely caused by the precomputation of LOD basis functions and their storage. \end{remark} In the light of Remark \ref{remark-practical-realization}, all the proofs below are based on the ideal setting of Definition \ref{def-LOD-groundstates}, i.e., the setting without localization and fine scale representation.
 This simplifies both the arguments and the notation.
 By considering localization, an additional term depending on the size of the localization patches would appear in the error estimates.
 The implications of truncation and fine scale discretization are already thoroughly discussed in \cite{HMP14} for the GPE, which is why we omit this part in our paper.
 This allows us to keep the presentation short and to focus on the main novelty of this contribution, namely the arguments that actually improve the convergence orders in the proofs.

 We have the following main result, which we shall prove in Section \ref{sec:superconvergence}.

 \begin{theorem} Assume (A1)-(A3) and let $u$ and $\uLOD$ be solutions to \eqref{weak_problem} and \eqref{LOD_approx}, respectively.
 Then it holds